 Ask most people to write down their favorite activities and it’s doubtful that you’d find “visiting the dentist” on anyone’s list.
 While people do things everyday they don’t necessarily enjoy, for millions of people their dislike of the dentist has manifested into a phobia that prevents them from receiving the oral health care they need to maintain strong teeth and healthy gums.

 Approximately 40 to 50 million people a year neglect to visit the dentist because they suffer from severe dental anxiety, according to the American Dental Association.
 By never visiting the dentist, these individuals fail to have their teeth properly cleaned to removed built up plaque that can contribute to tooth decay and gum disease.
-They also miss the opportunity to have Drs.
-Arend and Rawley perform routine oral cancer screenings, which can play a pivotal role in catching the disease at an early, easily treatable stage.
+They also miss the opportunity to have Dr. Arend perform routine oral cancer screenings, which can play a pivotal role in catching the disease at an early, easily treatable stage.

 The reasons why people develop dental anxiety can vary, but some of the more common issues include: